Skip navigation

 Decreasing life insurance:

-This is a type of term insurance and can be a cost-effective option if you need a decreasing level of cover throughout the duration of the policy.
-Potential pay-outs are reduced for each year of cover to reflect, for example, a decreasing balance on your mortgage, and as a result it can be one of the cheapest life insurance options.
+This is a type of term insurance and can be a cost-effective option where the level of cover decreases throughout the term of the policy.
+A common use for this type of cover is to run alongside a repayment mortgage where the balance decreases over time.

 Increasing life insurance:

-Increasing life insurance might be an option if you think you need a greater amount of cover as the term goes on, such as to meet university fees or if you’re worried about the cost of living rising dramatically.
+Increasing life insurance might be an option if you think you need a greater amount of cover as the term goes on.

 Over-50s life insurance: